boscoh/jolecule/README.md

 The desktop app will have a file browser for PDB files, and the creation/saving of annotated views in the file `your.views.json`.
 This `your.views.json` can also be used to generate slide shows in your local static web-app from the previous section.

+On the command-line, run `./jol-electron.sh [pdb] [directory]`

+If a specified PDB is given, the PDB will be loaded.
+As well, all other PDB structures in the directory will be listed in a left-handed side-bar.
+This is file-browser that is designed as a conveniently quick way to look at PDB structures.

 ## Views and Animated Slideshows

-An importnat element of Jolecule is the ability to save and re-display views of the molecule.
+An key component of Jolecule is the ability to save and re-display views of a molecule.
 An animated slide-show can then be displayed by cycling smoothly through these views.

-A view is a JSON data structure with the schema (comments are added for clarity, but cannot be placed in the JSON files):
+The particular view of a molecular is saves as a list of JSON data structure, with the following structure:

 ```json
 {